Aiven-Labs/DigitalOcean-CDC-Kafka-Example/README.md

 # CDC Example (Postgres > Kafka)

-DigitalOcean does not currently support Kafka Connect --
+DigitalOcean does not currently support Kafka Connect -- Kafka Connect is modular in nature, providing a very powerful way of handling integration requirements.

+Some key components include:

+* Connectors – the JAR files that define how to integrate with the data store itself
+* Converters – handling serialization and deserialization of data
+* Transforms – optional in-flight manipulation of messages

+**We'll deploy our own for now...**
 In the certificates directory, use the openssl tooling to create a key and truststore.
 For simplicity, use the same password.